10 steps of company incorporation in South Africa

-South Africa is among the top African countries when it comes to company registration.
-Most of the procedures are straightforward and can be completed online by our resident company secretary.
-Below is a brief run-thorough of the standard steps:
+South Africa is among the top African countries when it comes to company incorporation.
+Most of the incorporation procedure is straightforward and can be completed online by our resident company secretary.
+Below is a brief run-through of the standard steps:

 - Client due diligence and commitment: Prior to company incorporation, our Client i) settles our South Africa engagement fees ii) signs and returns our engagement letter and iii) forwards us all the requested due diligence documents;